-- (a) Cut slopes shall not exceed one and one-half feet horizontally to one foot vertically. - (b) Fill slopes shall not exceed two feet horizontally to one foot vertically. - (c) The type and characteristics of imported fill soils shall be the same or compatible with the existing soils on the site. - (d) Fills for streets and building sites shall be engineered and approved by the City. - (e) All sites shall be graded to direct storm water to City storm sewers or to natural drainage ways.
+(a) Cut slopes shall not exceed one and one-half feet horizontally to one foot vertically.

+(b) Fill slopes shall not exceed two feet horizontally to one foot vertically.

+(c) The type and characteristics of imported fill soils shall be the same or compatible with the existing soils on the site.

-Staff Response: The applicant submitted a general grading plan, which the City Engineer will accept for completeness purposes.
-The general grading plan contains some elevations of the site.
-If Planning Commission finds the general grading plan acceptable and feasible that the general grading plan addresses criteria then it can implement a condition of approval that a final, detailed grading plan can be a condition of approval.
-Staff recommend such a condition of approval is imposed for a final grading plan to be prepared by a civil engineer for review and approval by the City Administrator or their designee.
+(d) Fills for streets and building sites shall be engineered and approved by the City.

+(e) All sites shall be graded to direct storm water to City storm sewers or to natural drainage ways.

+Recommended FINDING for approval: The applicant has submitted a revised preliminary grading plan as seen on Sheet AS-002.
+The applicant has listed the grading standards on the plan itself.
+Staff find the preliminary plan submitted is sufficient to establish feasibility that grading standards can be met.
+Further, staff also cite evidence as to the site's slope characteristics.
+The site (seen below in Image 5) is relatively flat.
+The site does not contain any slopes in excess of 15%.
+Therefore, based on the revised preliminary grading plan and the fact that the site is flat, staff find it's feasible for the applicant to meet the grading standards of Section 9.527 and Ordinance 227, Section 2.
+A final grading plan can be delegated to the City Engineer for review and approval.
+This will be a condition of approval.

+Image 5.
+Visual showing negligible slopes of the subject property.

-Condition of Approval #7: Prior to the issuance of building permits, the applicant shall submit a final grading plan, in conformance with Section 9.527, to the City Administrator or their designee for review and approval.
+Condition of Approval #8: Prior to the issuance of building permits, the applicant shall submit a final grading plan, in conformance with Section 9.527, to the City Administrator or their designee for review and approval.